-Are you adequately addressing leakage in your process?
-To stop leaks in trade spend: invest in a trade promotion management solution, prevent double dipping, monitor contract performance, take control of your deduction balance, minimize claim processing time, and maintain a low pending count.
+Are you addressing leaks in your trade spend process?
+To stop leaks in foodservice trade spend, invest in a trade promotion management solution.
+With trade promotion management, you can prevent double dipping, monitor contract performance, take control of your deduction balance, minimize claim processing time, and maintain a low pending count.

-Recently, I came across an article titled, There’s A Massive Restaurant Industry Bubble, And It’s About To Burst.
-Independent operators seem to be the ones getting hit the hardest.
-The Chicago Tribune reported that in 2016 “the number of independent restaurants in the US dropped 3%.”
+I came across an article titled, There’s A Massive Restaurant Industry Bubble, And It’s About To Burst.
+Independent operators seem to be getting hit the hardest.
+The Chicago Tribune reported that in 2016 the number of independent restaurants in the US dropped 3%.
+Then, the pandemic hit.. and the predictions were grim.
+Fortune.com says that more than 110,000 eating and drinking establishments closed for business – temporarily or permanently – in 2020.
+Restaurant and foodservice industry sales fell by $240 billion in 2020 from an expected level of $899 billion.
 Foodservice manufacturers may see a hit to the bottom line if independent operators become obsolete.

 The Good News for the Foodservice Industry